drakkar-lig/walt-python-packages/client/walt/client/doc/md/help-intro.md

 For installation and upgrade procedures (server, network switches, nodes, VPN), a general view of WalT network structure, etc., checkout [`walt help show admin`](admin.md).

+Note: as an alternative to a physical platform installation, or to get a first insight of WalT, Grid'5000 users can also deploy WalT on-demand on the Grid'5000 testbed.
+See [`walt help show g5k`](g5k.md).

 ## User documentation

 In order to get familiar with main WalT concepts, see [`walt help show tutorial`](tutorial.md).